jepedo/gcs_large_file_upload/README.md

 The main module file defines the following hooks:
 - `hook_help()`: Provides help text for the module.
 - `hook_form()`: Defines the form for uploading files to GCS.
 - `hook_file_insert()`: Handles file uploads and uploads files larger than the configured size limit to GCS.
+It also stores the GCS file URL in a custom field, sends a Pub/Sub message, and removes the file from the web server.

 ## Error Handling